 And whether one makes the observation in earnest or in jest, one certainly should not fail to observe that when male unites with female for procreation the pleasure experienced is held to be due to nature [kata physin], but contrary to nature [para physin] when male mates with male or female with female, and that those first guilty of such enormities were impelled by their slavery to pleasure.

 In Phaedrus (251a), Plato speaks of pederasty as ‘contrary to nature’.
-Yet in this passage he defends such an act if it entails the older man’s appreciation of the universal Beauty manifest in the particular teenager (an application of his metaphysics of universals and particulars).
+Yet. in this passage, he defends such an act if it entails the older man’s appreciation of the universal or ideal of Beauty manifest in the particular teenager (an application of his metaphysics of universals and particulars).
 He further describes this in terms of romantic attraction (shuddering, becoming hot, throbbing soul, feverish, etc.).
 Thus, the language ‘against nature’ does not necessarily imply a negative assessment for Plato, but it is standard language for non-heterosexual, socially permissible, sexuality.